-We are thrilled to offer ABMDI Continuing Education Credits for this event.
+We are thrilled to offer ABMDI Continuing Education Credits for this webinar.
 See below for details.

 Join the Deputy Chief Medical Examiner of the Washington, D.C.
 OCME, Francisco J. Diaz, MD, FACP, as he presents the definition for the phrase “death in custody” and describes all phases of custody to include arrest, transport, booking, incarceration, and health care.
 Additionally, Dr. Diaz will highlight case studies of deaths, including the five manners of deaths and a special focus on drug-related deaths.
 Lastly, he will provide a brief overview of the National Association of Medical Examiners scientific position paper he co-authored in 2017 titled Recommendations for the Definition, Investigation, Postmortem Examination, and Reporting of Deaths in Custody (Academic Forensic Pathology, 2017).
 This paper outlined the best practices for examination, death determination, and manner of death classification.

-1) Learn the definition of deaths in custody
+- Attendees will learn the definition of deaths in custody.

-2) Learn the different classifications of manners of deaths in cases of deaths in custody
+- Attendees will learn the different classifications of manners of deaths in cases of deaths in custody.

-3) Learn about best practices on examinations of deaths in custody
+- Attendees will learn about best practices on examinations of deaths in custody.

-4) Determine the impact of alcohol and drugs in deaths in custody
+- Attendees will learn about the impact of alcohol and drugs in deaths in custody.

 We are unable to administer CE credit to users watching in groups.
 In order to receive your CE credits, you must be logged in to our learning ecosystem under your own name.
 If you are not logged in under your own name, you will not receive CE credits.